ADVICE FOR BOATERS – Moorings and Provisions and facilities

 CRT’s Visitor moorings are after bridge 61, before the winding hole.
 Boaters are encouraged, if they wish, to go though swing-bridge 61A and moor on the restored length of canal beyond, where ACA looks after the canal on behalf of Leics.
 County Council.
 There are mooring bollards here, a BBQ area, seats and picnic tables.
 48 Hour mooring is free.
 A charge of £10 per day applies after this period, except for concessions for ACA and AWCC members who may moor for seven days.

-The length of canal here is restored and navigable beyond the pumping station, through newly rebuilt bridge 62, However, the winding hole beyond here can only accommodate boats up to approx. 52 feet, (So be prepared to test your skill and reverse back if you are over this length)
+The length of canal here is restored and navigable beyond the pumping station, through newly rebuilt bridge 62 and its use is encouraged.
+However, the winding hole beyond Br.62 can only accommodate boats up to approx. 52 feet, (So be prepared to test your skill and reverse back if you are over this length).

-We are informed that some supermarkets will deliver grocery orders placed on-line to the canal, provided an address is given (eg. Canal Bridge xxx, and name of village,) Morrisons deliver from a central depot (rather than a store) and we have been told by visiting boaters that they offer a good service.
+We are informed that some supermarkets will deliver grocery orders placed on-line to the canal, provided an address is given (eg. Canal Bridge xxx, and name of village and a post code,) You can often find the relevant post code by asking locals.
+Morrisons deliver from a central depot (rather than a store) and we have been told by visiting boaters that they offer a good service.